apache/incubator-retired-s4/website/content/doc/0.6.0/twitter_trending_example.md

 > Note: You need a twitter4j.properties file in your home directory with the following content (debug is optional):

 	debug=true
+	// not valid since june 2013
 	user=<a twitter username>
 	password=<matching password>

+**UPDATE:** In June 2013 Twitter updated the way external consumers can use Twitter APIs: **external consumers must now use [OAuth](http://oauth.net/)**.

+As a result, the twitter example shipped with S4 distribution *does not work out of the box*.
+The good news is there is a workaround and we applied a [patch](https://issues.apache.org/jira/browse/S4-138) on the `dev` branch.

+To make things work with the new Twitter access control scheme:

+1. get the code updates
+	* either by checking out the code from the `dev` branch
+	* or by applying the relevant [change](https://github.com/apache/incubator-s4/commit/276a49772f00a7880d270941a8e05c878ee2484e) e.g. by cherry-picking it

+1. get an OAuth token.
+[This page](https://dev.twitter.com/docs/auth/tokens-devtwittercom) may help

+1. use the token parameters in the twitter4j.properties file in the home directory:

+		oauth.consumerKey=<consumer key>
+		oauth.consumerSecret=<consumer secret>
+		oauth.accessToken=<access token>
+		oauth.accessTokenSecret=<access token secret>

+Once Twitter access is configured, we can start the S4 application.

 * Start a Zookeeper clean instance.
 From the S4 base directory, do: